 We rely significantly upon major distributors and resellers in both the U.S. and international regions, including Tech Data Corporation and its global affiliates (collectively, "Tech Data").
-Tech Data accounted for 17% of our consolidated net revenue during both the three months ended April 30, 2011 and 2010, respectively.
-We believe our business is not substantially dependent on Tech

-Data.
-Our actual customers through Tech Data are the resellers and end users who purchase our software licenses and services.
+Tech Data accounted for 22% of our total net revenue during the three months ended April 30, 2012.
+Tech Data accounted for 17% of Autodesk's total net revenue for the three months ended April 30, 2011.
+In October 2011, Tech Data purchased certain assets of Mensch and Maschine Software ("MuM"), which has been a distributor of our products in Europe.
+The acquisition concentrates additional sales through Tech Data, which on a consolidated basis would have accounted for 23% of our total net revenue for the three months periods ended April 30, 2011, if the acquisition had taken place at the beginning of fiscal 2012.
+We believe our business is not substantially dependent on Tech Data.
+Our customers through Tech Data are the resellers and end users who purchase our software licenses and services.
 Should any of the agreements between us and Tech Data be terminated for any reason, we believe the resellers and end users who currently purchase our products through Tech Data would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to our revenue.

-Our primary goals for the remainder of fiscal 2012 are to grow revenue and improve operating margin percentage by delivering our market-leading products and solutions to our customers and investing in product functionality and new product lines, including suites offerings.
+Our primary goals for the remainder of fiscal 2013 are to grow revenue and improve our operating margin percentage by delivering our market-leading products and solutions to our customers and investing in product functionality and new product lines, including suites offerings.
 However, there can be no assurance that we will achieve our financial goals and improve our financial results.
+Additionally, we believe that unemployment rates and the availability of credit to major industries we serve are important indicators for our business; if global economic conditions deteriorate we may not achieve our financial goals.

-At the beginning of fiscal 2012, we introduced new classifications of our product categories: flagship, suites and new and adjacent products (see the glossary of terms at the end of this Item 2 for a description of these product classifications).
-These new categories replace our old product categories: 2D horizontal, 2D vertical and 3D model-based solutions.
-Revenue from flagship products was 61% of total revenue during the three months ended April 30, 2011, and increased 10%, as compared to the same period in the prior fiscal year.
-Revenue from suites was 23% of total revenue during the three months ended April 30, 2011, and increased 17% as compared to the same period in the prior fiscal year.
-During the three months ended April 2011, we released our new design and creation suites that include English language versions of our Autodesk Design Suite, Autodesk Factory Design Suite, Autodesk Product Design Suite, Autodesk Building Design Suite and Autodesk Entertainment Creation Suite, as well as a Japanese language version of our Autodesk Entertainment Creation Suite.
-Suites revenue and growth rate are comprised primarily of revenue from our pre-existing suite families, such as Inventor and Revit suites.
-Revenue from new and adjacent products was 15% of total revenue during the three months ended April 30, 2011 and increased 9% as compared to the same period in the prior fiscal year.
+Revenue from flagship products was 57% of total net revenue during the three months ended April 30, 2012 and increased 4% for the three months ended April 30, 2012, as compared to the same period in the prior fiscal year.
+Revenue from suites was 28% of total net revenue for the three months ended April 30, 2012, and increased 34% as compared to the same period in the prior fiscal year.
+Suites revenue and growth rates for suites consist primarily of revenue from our pre-existing suite families, such as Inventor and Revit suites.
+Revenue from new and adjacent products was 15% of total net revenue during the three months ended April 30, 2012 and increased 9% as compared to the same period in the prior fiscal year.
+We anticipate, as our new and existing customers migrate from our stand-alone products, that our revenue from suites will increase as a percentage of revenue and that our revenue from our flagship and new and adjacent products will decline as a percentage of revenue.